-Option #1 Option #2

 Class Participation/Activities 10%

-Online Assignments (best eight assignments @ 1.25% each) 10%
+Online Assignments (top eight of ten assignments) 15%

-Midterm 25% 35%
+Midterm 30%

-Business Analytics Project using Power BI (see folder on Avenue) 10% 10%

-Final Exam (Comprehensive) 45% 55%
+Final Exam (Comprehensive) 45%

-Total 100% 100%
+Total 100%

 COURSE DELIVERABLES

 Class Participation/Activities

 Class participation is an essential part of the course.
 Students are expected to study the assigned materials in advance and be prepared to discuss them during class.
 Marks assigned for class participation will be based mostly on discussions and activities related to in-class cases and problems.
 Students will also be responsible for selecting a publicly traded company to follow throughout the course.
 Current examples of accounting related events/issues will be discussed in class.